alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ADMozaicCollectionViewLayout](https://github.com/Antondomashnev/ADMozaicCollectionViewLayout) - ADMozaicCollectionViewLayout is yet another UICollectionViewLayout subclass that implements "brick" or "mozaic" layout.
 * [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout) - A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView without effecting your existing code.
+* [appstore-clone](https://github.com/phillfarrugia/appstore-clone) - An experimental clone of the new iOS 11 App Store app.
 * [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce.
 * [ChainPageCollectionView](https://github.com/jindulys/ChainPageCollectionView) - A custom View with two level chained collection views and fancy transition animation.
 * [Changeset](https://github.com/osteslag/Changeset) - Minimal edits from one collection to another.